XAITK/xaitk.github.io/_capabilities/ucb-nle.md

 The model is trained on a parallel corpus of images with assicialted textual descriptions (they do not need to be explanations).

 ## Limitations
-The model requires a parallel corpus of images with assicialted textual descriptions.
+The model requires a parallel corpus of images with associated textual descriptions.

 ## References
 ```tex